 Section 3.
-Duties of the Officers
+Duties of the President: The president shall preside at all the regular meetings of the organization.
+The president shall have the power to appoint members to ad hoc committees.
+The president shall serve as the official student representative of Fontbonne University where such representation is appropriate.
+The president is responsible for the enforcement of the By-Laws and the

-President: The President shall preside at all the regular meetings of the organization.
-The President shall have the power to appoint members to ad hoc committees.
-The President shall serve as the official student representative of Fontbonne University where such representation is appropriate.
-The President is responsible for the enforcement of the By-Laws and the Constitution of this organization.
-The President may veto actions already passed by the Student Government Association senators.
-Such vetoes can be overruled by a 2/3 majority of all voting members; the President only votes in case of a tie.
-Additional duties include: sets agenda for meetings, oversees leadership banquet planning, sits on the Academic and Student Affairs committee of the Board of Trustees.
+Constitution of this organization.
+The president may veto actions already passed by the SGA officers.
+Such vetoes can be overruled by a 2/3 majority of all voting members.